 This method is effective but it has a lot of drawbacks.

-Disadvantages of using standard WordPress features to protect your pages and posts
+Disadvantages of using standard WordPress features to protect individual pages and posts

 This method has the following disadvantages:

-- Private posts/pages have limited visibility - Only admins and editors have access.
-The rest of your users, for example, subscribers, can’t access it.
+- WordPress private pages and posts have limited visibility - Only admins and editors have access.
+The rest of your registered users (and guests), for example, subscribers, can’t access it.

-- It’s bad for user experience - With password protection, the pages aren’t actually hidden or made private.
-Instead, they appear on your site as normal and people are prompted to enter a password when they click on the page/post.
-In addition, users have to enter a password for each page/post they want to access - even if you use the same password for them all.
+- It’s bad for user experience - As I mentioned earlier, with password protection, a "WordPress private page" isn't actually hidden or made private.
+Instead, it appears on your site as normal and people are prompted to enter a password when they click on the page/post.
+In addition, users have to enter a password for each private page/post they want to access - even if you use the same password for them all.

 - Higher risk for errors – There’s always the risk of an error occurring.
 This requires the user to be an expert in the WordPress backend to move past the error.